 At this time, their daughter, Carol Richard, became an apprentice learning Marj's artistic skills and John's business techniques.
 Their combined efforts allowed them to cater to the retail hobby ceramic trade while also developing as a wholesale distributor of ceramic supplies.

-was the first of it's kind, and is still the finest source of
+of it's kind, and is still the finest source of

-source of ceramic info for the hobbyist and teacher.
+ceramic info for the hobbyist and teacher.
 It was

-Little Red Book", and "The Ceramic Bible"... all these
+Book", and "The Ceramic Bible"... all these terms

-terms came from the one book that helped so many
+came from the one book that helped so many newcomers

 and teachers in the ceramics hobby.
 The book was

 in as a full partner.
 In this time of re-direction

-the decision was made to expand the
+the decision was made to expand the wholesale

-business and make it easier for people to
+business and make it easier for people to own their

-own their own studios.
-Marj became the "teacher's
+own studios.
+Marj became the "teacher's teacher" and

 In 1972, Marjon Ceramics (which had become Incorporated), opened a second location in Tucson, Arizona.
 With statewide distribution, the growth factor was even greater and the Phoenix facility had to be updated and enlarged: encouraging us to move to our current Phoenix location in 1978.
 Marj had the honor of making the first sale.

-legacy of friends and family whose
+legacy of friends and family whose lives she greatly

-lives she greatly enriched through her love of
+enriched through her love of ceramics.
+Carol passed